sslab-gatech/portal/how-to-map-trusted-untrusted-page-to-realm-HOST-part.md

 }
 ```
 The most noticeable difference compared with generating untrusted ipa mapping is
-it requires the physical page that will be mapped should be delegated to the
+that it requires the physical page that will be mapped should be delegated to
-realm before calling RMI to generate mapping to that physical page.
-The big
+the realm before calling RMI to generate mapping to that physical page.
+Also it
-difference is made from whether the page is delegated to the realm or not, which
-makes the GPT configuration changes restricting access control for the page as
-a result.

-Also it utilize different RMI SMC_RMM_DATA_CREATE_UNKNOWN instead of
+utilize RMI SMC_RMM_DATA_CREATE_UNKNOWN instead of SMC_RMM_RTT_MAP_UNPROTECTED
-SMC_RMM_RTT_MAP_UNPROTECTED to generate mapping in the RTT.
+to generate mapping in the RTT.